 Sparkling Smiles is a locally owned & operated independent dental hygiene clinic in beautiful downtown Fredericton, NB.
-We provide you with the same care as in a traditional dental office, but the difference is that we can create a more relaxed and comfortable experience.
+We provide you with the same care as in a traditional dental office.
+Our distinction is that we can create a more relaxed and comfortable experience.

 We go above and beyond and offer special touches like shoulder and back warmers, blankets and warm lavender scented towels to rejuvenate yourself at the end of your appointment.
-Because of the calming and peaceful atmosphere, clients feel more at ease while having their dental hygiene treatments.
-Also, the noises and smells of a traditional dental office are non-existent.
+Here at Sparkling Smiles, the noises and smells of a traditional dental office are non-existent!
+Because of our calm and peaceful atmosphere, our clients feel more at ease while having their dental hygiene treatments.

 Our focus is on the prevention of oral disease, and we are passionate about educating our clients so they can have a healthy mouth and body!

 Sparkling Smiles is owned and operated by Teri Perkins (Teri Thurber) in Fredericton, NB.
 She is a registered dental hygienist and a graduate of Oulton College.
-She has worked in the dental field for 7 years but was ready for a change and wanted to provide an alternative and affordable way for people to access dental hygiene care.
-It is her hope to build lasting relationships with her clients, and provide them with a warm and calming environment so they actually enjoy having their teeth cleaned!
+Having worked in the dental field for 7 years, Teri was ready for a change.
+She feels gratified to provide an alternative and affordable way for people to access dental hygiene care.
+Her aim is to build lasting relationships with her clients, by nurturing them in a welcoming, calm environment.

 In her free time, Teri enjoys spending time with her husband Leigh and son Ozzy doing anything outdoors.
 In the summers she can be found camping, exploring new trails with her family on their mountain bikes, or building sand castles and enjoying some relaxing time at the beach.